frabbit/chatrooms-example-zio/README.md

 # Usage

 The project can be compiled and tested with `sbt` or `bloop`.
+Make sure to export the build for bloop with `sbt bloopInstall` initially.
 The `Makefile` contains common build commands.
 You can compile the application with `make compile` and run the web server with `make run-server`.
 A simple client can be started with make `make run-client`.
-The Client can only be run with sbt, because bloop has problems with reading input from stdin.
+The Client can only be run with sbt, because [bloop has problems with reading input from stdin](https://github.com/scalacenter/bloop/issues/882).

 # Test